 Apple is offering the iPhone 6S replacement service worldwide, so no matter where you are, if your iPhone 6S battery is faulty you can get it replaced for free.

 How to check your iPhone 6S is eligible for the battery replacement

 Apple is replacing the batteries for iPhone 6S devices that were manufactured between September and October 2015.

 To find out if your iPhone 6S can get the free battery replacement you'll need to check the serial number of your iPhone 6S.

-The best way to do this is to take it to an Apple Store or Apple Authorised Service Provider and they will check it for you.
+You can also take it to an Apple Store or Apple Authorised Service Provider and they will check it for you.